hrydgard/ppsspp-site/docs/reference/custom-background-music.md

 #### Gran Turismo

-You must first [clear all Driving Challenges in blocks A and either B or C](https://gran-turismo.fandom.com/wiki/Driving_Challenges_(GTPSP)), the rating doesn't matter.
+You must first [clear all Driving Challenges in group A and either B or C](https://gran-turismo.fandom.com/wiki/Driving_Challenges_(GTPSP)) with bronze or better rating.
-Then it will be available through the options menu.
+Then the User BGM options will appear under the Audio Settings tab in the Options menu.

 #### Heroes' VS